linebender/linebender.github.io/content/wiki/backports.md

 ## Changelog modifications

-In addition to the usual changes, the changelog header section should be updated as follows:
+In addition to the usual changes, the changelog header section must be updated as follows:

 ```diff
 - The latest published Color release is [0.2.3](#023-2025-01-20) which was released on 2025-01-20.